dennis1248/OpenOEM/README.md

 # Automated Windows 10 configuration

 ## What we are trying to achieve
-The ultimate goal of this project is to be able to run an setup.exe with a config file and make it automatically install software and configure your fresh Windows 10 intallation.
+The ultimate goal of this project is to be able to run a setup.exe with a config file and make it automatically install software and configure your fresh Windows 10 intallation.

 ## What is working
 - :heavy_check_mark: Install programs from chocolatery